 I think this word gets thrown around a lot; we try to achieve work-life balance, we #balance when showing pictures of so called “unhealthy foods”, kids like balance beams… But really, what does this mean in terms of eating?
 This means eating chocolate chip cookies, but also eating foods that nourish our bodies and overall health.
-So this might mean a dinner of healthy XYZ, followed by a couple cookies if we want.
+So this might mean a dinner of XYZ, followed by a couple cookies if we want.
 A truly balanced diet means not depriving ourselves of things we crave (ie cookies), but being able to eat them, without guilt.

 So how do we achieve this so called balance?